dustinpfister/hexo_sitesource/source/_posts/lodash-find.md

 ## The basic usage example

 So \_.find will help with returning an element in an array, rather than it's index.
-So if you have an array of objects and you want to find a single object in the array by a certian key value pare \_.find is the right tools for the job.
+So if you have an array of objects and you want to find a single object in the array by a certain key value pare \_.find is the right tools for the job.

 ```js
 var db_array = [